 The adjuster and the insurance company are not legally required to respond to your settlement letter.
 However, insurance companies generally do not like to have settlement demands go to court or go public, so most times, solid demand letters can result in a counteroffer settlement.
 If there is a dispute of any evidence to back up a claim, such as a record of treatment or medical bills, then the claims adjuster may deny your claim.
 If there is no response, then you and the accident lawyer that you have retained can proceed with pursuing filing a personal injury lawsuit.

-When you are ready to have your settlement demand letter reviewed, consider our local personal injury attorneys.
+When you are ready to have your settlement demand letter reviewed, consider our personal injury attorneys in Mesa.
 Find Skousen Gulbrandsen, and Patience, PLC in Mesa, AZ.
 Our three-generational team has practiced auto accident law for more than 50 years combined.
 We are well-versed in Arizona’s law statues for accident cases that happened in the Metro Phoenix area as well as insurance company demand letters.
 Schedule a free consultation to have our team review your case and your letter.